pinkerton/components/README.md

 **Serverless Components** package infrastructure and logic into simple building blocks to help you build serverless applications faster than ever.

 Components are capable of provisioning infrastructure across any provider or SaaS vendor.
-They also include application logic and automation to manage their lifecycle.
-Overall, they enable you to package infrastructure and logic into outcomes that are easy to re-use and share.
+They can also include application logic and automation to manage their lifecycle.
+They are a universal packaging system that enable you to focus less on platforms, infrastructure and apis, and more on delivering results.

+## Quick Start

 ## Features